-8.1.1 Each programme of study has its own approved marking scheme and you should check your programme specification or departmental handbook to familiarise yourself with yours.
-However, Goldsmiths also has approved generic grading criteria for students.
+- 8.1.1 Each programme of study has its own approved marking scheme and students should check the programme specification or departmental VLE page to familiarise themselves with these marking schemes. - 8.1.2 Marking of students' work will include an effective assessment of the student's technical proficiency in the English language, appropriate to the level and content of the work. - 8.1.3 Goldsmiths also has approved generic grading criteria for students.
 These are as follows: